SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

     > In a productive SAP BTP landscape, your **shootName** will always starts with a letter like *a1b2c3* or with the prefix **c-** like c-1b2c3d4*.

 **router**

-  * image.repository - Provide the registry details of your [Application Router](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image like \<username\>/susaas-router if your images are stored in Docker Hub or ghcr.io/\<namespace\>/susaas-router in case of GitHub.
+  * image.repository - Provide the registry details of your [Application Router](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image like \<username>/susaas-router if your images are stored in Docker Hub or ghcr.io/\<namespace>/susaas-router in case of GitHub.
   * image.tag - Provide the tag of your container image if you do not want to use the latest image.

 **srv**

-  * image.repository - Provide the registry details of your [Backend Service](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username\>/susaas-srv.
+  * image.repository - Provide the registry details of your [Backend Service](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username>/susaas-srv.
   * image.tag - Provide the tag of your container image if you do not want to use the latest image.

 **api**

-  * image.repository - Provide the registry details of your [API Service](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username\>/susaas-api
+  * image.repository - Provide the registry details of your [API Service](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username>/susaas-api
   * image.tag - Provide the tag of your container image if you do not want to use the latest image.

 **broker**

-  * image.repository - Provide the registry details of your [API Service Broker](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username\>/susaas-broker.
+  * image.repository - Provide the registry details of your [API Service Broker](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username>/susaas-broker.
   * image.tag - Provide the tag of your container image if you do not want to use the latest image.
   * config.serviceId & planId(s) - Generate and provide unique GUIDs for your service plans and the broker itself.

       > **Important** - We recommend to generate custom GUIDs using your command line or available online generators.
 You can run the following script from the *code/broker* directory, which will generate new GUIDs as part of a new */code/broker/catalog-private.json* file which can be used for this requirement.
-This file can remain in your directory for your reference and will not be committed to GitHub.
+This file can remain in your directory for your reference and will not be committed to GitHub. <br>
+      >
+      > **Run in ./code/broker**
       > ```sh
-      > # Run in ./code/broker #
       > cp catalog.json catalog-private.json
       > npx --yes -p @sap/sbf gen-catalog-ids catalog-private.json
       > cat catalog-private.json
       > ```

 **hana_deployer**

-  * image.repository - Provide the registry details of your [HDI Container Deployer](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username\>/susaas-db-com.
+  * image.repository - Provide the registry details of your [HDI Container Deployer](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username>/susaas-db-com.
   * image.tag - Provide the tag of your container image if you do not want to use the latest image.

 **html5_apps_deployer**

-  * image.repository - Provide the registry details of your [HTML5 Apps Deployer](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username\>/susaas-html5-deployer.
+  * image.repository - Provide the registry details of your [HTML5 Apps Deployer](../3-kyma-build-docker-images/README.md#3-create-your-docker-images) Container Image repository like \<username>/susaas-html5-deployer.
   * image.tag - Provide the tag of your container image if you do not want to use the latest image.

 **xsuaa**

   * parameters.oauth2-configuration.redirect-urls - Please provide your default Cluster Domain including a wildcard subdomain prefix ("*.").
 Keep the **localhost** redirects for local testing purposes.